Rathangan, County Kildare: History

 Kilinthomas Woods was developed by Coillte in the early 1990s as a place for recreation and walks.
-The ruins of the old Bord na Móna camp at this location remains but is now privately owned.
+The ruins of the old Bord na Móna camp at this location remain but are now privately owned.

 The Sister's of Mercy Convent building on Church Street was repurposed for industrial use by Noone Engineering in the early 1990s also.

 Sports

 The primary sporting activities in Rathangan are Gaelic football (Rathangan GAA), tennis, soccer, and hurling (cricket, rugby, polo, and chess are also played).
 Rathangan AFC is a soccer club in the town.
 Ardscoil Rath Iomghain became Leinster Champions on 5 March 2015.
-They were crowned all Ireland Champions for the first time in the school's footballing history.
+They were crowned all-Ireland Champions for the first time in the school's footballing history.
 The Gaelic football team usually compete in the Kildare Intermediate Football Championship and won it last in 2001.
 Other intermediate victories occurred in 1993 and 1981.
 Rathangan GAA last won the Kildare Senior Football Championship in 1925.
 Former Leinster Rugby player Johne Murphy grew up in Clonmoyle, just outside the village.
 He also played Gaelic football with Ellistown GFC.

 Culture

 For several years the Rathangan Lughnasa festival was held during the August Bank Holiday weekend, to celebrate the arts and crafts, music, literature, history, and sports of the town.
 Damien Dempsey, Jerry Fish and the Mudbug Club, The Blizzards, The Walls, Jack L, Lemon and John Spillane have all performed in the town as part of the Lughnasa since 2004.

-In 2009 The Lughnasa Festival played host the biggest concert ever staged in Rathangan when international band The Waterboys headlined the bill which also included Mundy.
+In 2009, The Lughnasa Festival hosted the biggest concert ever staged in Rathangan when international band The Waterboys headlined the bill which also included Mundy.

 The writer, broadcaster and journalist Maura Laverty and the poet William A. Byrne both lived in Rathangan during their earlier years.
 Both scholars are commemorated with plaques in the town.

+In 2024, Rathangan signed a historic twinning agreement with Bruce Springsteen's hometown, Freehold Borough, New Jersey, USA, in honour of his great-great grand mother who immigrated to the United States from the town.